OI-wiki/i18n/docs/ds/cartesian-tree.md

 This article introduces the [Cartesian tree](https://en.wikipedia.org/wiki/Cartesian_tree) — a data structure that is not very commonly used, but is closely related to the well-known balanced tree and heap.

-Cartesian tree is a type of binary tree, in which each node consists of a key value tuple $(k,w)$ .
+Cartesian tree is a kind of binary tree, in which each node consists of a key value tuple $(k,w)$ .
 It is required that $k$ satisfy the properties of a binary search tree, and $w$ satisfy the properties of a heap.
 An interesting fact is that if the $k,w$ key value of the Cartesian tree is already determined, and both $k$ and $w$ are different from each other, then the structure of the Cartesian tree is unique.
 Please see the figure below：

 ![eg](./images/cartesian-tree1.png)